hpapucha/WeBuild/README.md

 also when you are coding something use the dev branch instead of main branch Always do a git pull before starting to work on something so you get the new version or you will have issues with the versions

+TODO UNTIL NEXT CLASS:
+Pedro: navbar/design
+Hristo: Middle text/button/github versioning/read md, exaplanation of stuff
+Elena: PUT HERE
+Archana: PUT HERE
+For the rest we need Feature description page which is Desktop 2 AND Features page which is Desktop 3 in Figma to be turned into HTML/CSS